-On April 19, 2023, the Company issued an aggregate of \$4.1 million in principal amount of secured promissory notes (the "Notes") to select accredited investors (including certain members of the Company's management and Board of Directors) (the "Lenders").
+On April 19, 2023, the we issued an aggregate of \$4.1 million in principal amount of secured promissory notes (the "Notes") to select accredited investors (including certain members of the Company's management and Board of Directors) (the "Lenders").
 The Notes carry an interest rate of 12% and have a maturity December 31, 2023.
-Each Lender that purchased Notes received a warrant (the

-"Warrants") to purchase one share of the Company's Class A common stock for each \$0.5134 of principal amount of the Notes, for an aggregate of 7,964,550 Warrants.
-Each Warrant is exercisable immediately, has an exercise price per share of Class A common stock equal to \$0.5134 and will expire three years and three months from the date of issuance and may be exercised on a cashless basis if a registration statement registering the resale of the shares issuable upon exercise is not effective.
+Each Lender that purchased Notes received a warrant (the "Warrants") to purchase 1/15th of one share of the Company's Class A common stock for each \$0.5134 of principal amount of the Notes, for an aggregate of 7,964,550 Warrants convertible to 530,970 barres of Class A common stock equal to \$7.701 per whole share and will expire three years and three months from the date of issuance and may be exercised on a cashless basis if a registration statement registering the resale of the shares issuable upon exercise is not effective.
+The Company accounted for the transaction by allocating the proceeds between the Notes and Warrants based on their relative fair values as of the closing date of the fair value of the warrants to be treated as a discount to the Notes of \$1.4 million in onnection with the discount for the quarter ended upon 9, 2023.